Cause to enable all causes:

 As reported by OXFAM this year 2016 and for the first time in history, over 50% of all the world’s wealth including life support infrastructure, is now owned in public deed by less than 1% of the world’s population.
 This transfer has been on the basis of contracts where money itself has been misrepresented by a false notion of money commonly assumed by all rich and poor.
 The above extravagant statistic, has only been possible due to a misrepresentation of money resulting in an invalid and grotesquely unjust attribution of value and merit contravening the most fundamental Principles of Justice, Logic and Reason.

-The MSTA project presents, free of the demagoguery and dogma leading us astray, how:
+The MSTA project presents, free of any demagoguery and dogma, how:

 - Money is being misrepresented in practice;